-For any suspension of more than 5 school days, the Headteacher/Director of Education will arrange suitable full-time education for the student (alternative provision).
+For any suspension of more than 5 school days, the headteacher or their delegate will arrange suitable fulltime education for the student (alternative provision).
 This provision will begin no later than the sixth day of the suspension.

-When a student receives consecutive suspensions, these will be regarded as cumulative, and full-time education will still have to be arranged from the sixth day of suspension
+When a student receives consecutive suspensions, these will be regarded as cumulative, and full-time education will still have to be arranged from the sixth day of suspension.

-The Headteacher/Director of Education does not have to arrange such provision for students in their final year of compulsory education who do not have any further public exams to sit.
+The headteacher does not have to arrange such provision for students in their final year of compulsory education who do not have any further public exams to sit.